 Why Make Homemade Chai in Your Electric Pressure Cooker?

-It’s cheap, easy, and you can make some in about 20 minutes start to finish.
-The time includes the Instant Pot coming up to pressure and coking for 10 minutes.
+Instant Pot Chai Tea Concentrate is cheap, easy, and you can make some in about 20 minutes start to finish.
+The time includes the Instant Pot coming up to pressure and cooking for 10 minutes.

 Customize Your Own Chai Blend